-Looking back on the last 5 years where I build my net worth by $400,000 was an absolute journey.
+Looking back on the last 5 years where I build my net worth to over $1,000,000 was an absolute journey.
 I used to check my Personal Capital account daily and would get worried about day-to-day movements.

 You simply can’t do that.
 You will drive yourself crazy.